City of Newport News, VA · Probate Cost

 Filing Fees and Court Costs in City of Newport News

-• Virginia's probate-related fees in City of Newport News include the recordation tax, clerk's fees for the qualification of personal representatives, and filing charges for inventories, accountings, and other required documents.
+• Probate fees in City of Newport News include the recordation tax, clerk's fees for qualification, and charges for inventories and accountings.

-• The Circuit Court Clerk's office in Newport News administers these fees, which are established by state statute but may include local supplements authorized by the General Assembly.
+• The Circuit Court Clerk's office in Newport News administers these fees.

-• As an independent city, City of Newport News has its own commissioner of accounts who reviews fiduciary compensation as part of the settlement process.
+• As an independent city, City of Newport News has its own commissioner of accounts.

 The Probate Process in City of Newport News